WSU-4110/CRM-Web-Application/README.md

 Aadil Ibraheem (aibra11)

 ## Credits
-The chatbot is the intellectual property of Vercel inc. and all properiety software related to said component belongs to the respectful owners.
+The chatbot is the intellectual property of Vercel And Cohere inc. and all properiety software related to said component belongs to the respectful owners.